tombennet/bitcoin-serverless-donations/README.md

 The `BitcoinPay()` function expects 3 parameters:

-- `element`: A unique element ID into which it will render the payment widget
+- `element`: A unique element ID into which it will render the payment widget.
-- `endpoint`: The full URL of your backend function - by default it will live at `/.netlify/functions/get-address` on whichever domain you deployed to
+- `endpoint`: The full URL of your backend function - by default it will live at `/.netlify/functions/get-address` on whichever domain you deployed to.
-- `fallbackAddress`: The Bitcoin address to use if your backend function is ever unavailable
+- `fallbackAddress`: The Bitcoin address to use if your backend function is ever unavailable.
+I'd suggest picking the first unused address from the account associated with your XPUB.

 For example: